aaisara12/DungeonRunner/README.md

 ## Current Progress

-I am a little more than half-way done with the base game.
-I have the main game loop working on a basic level, but there are still quite a few bugs and unhandled errors mainly due to a lack of input validation.
+The actual game looks barely complete, but I promise the core systems are almost finished and will bear fruit soon!
+The core battle system is pretty much finished, the UI framework is in a decent state, and the game state machine is looking good.
+One of the last big remaining pieces is a system for injecting game data into the executable to simplify the process of adding content to the game.
+Also there are still quite a few bugs and unhandled errors mainly due to a lack of input validation.
+Stay tuned!

 Broadly, here are the main items I'd like to address:

 1. **Configurable characters and UI through plain text or special script files read by the executable at runtime.** This would make it 100 times faster to tweak the game since I wouldn't need to recompile anything.
 It would probably also make it a lot easier for the game to communicate with any external game design tools.
-2. **Better visuals.** In its current state, I have bare-bones UI that can display text.
+2. **More visuals.** In its current state, I have bare-bones UI that can display text.
 It would be cool to add in some graphics like health bars or rough enemy ASCII art.
 3. **Actual levels.** Right now, the game sends you into a single battle.
 There should probably be more, right?